The gateway automatically negotiations compression

 Plan Requirements

-Response Compression is available on Starter plans and above.
+Response Compression is available on paid plans.